hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 For proof of concept purposes, I installed PostgreSQL and configured pgvector in a Docker image.
 See [docker-compose.yml](https://github.com/hoopdad/rag_in_python_postgresql/blob/main/docker-compose.yml) and [run-db.sh](https://github.com/hoopdad/rag_in_python_postgresql/blob/main/run-db.sh)

 pgvector is our plug-in library for PostgreSQL that enables vector math, specifically cosine similarity.
-This is that math that tells how close two vectors are; closer vectors in LLM's mean relevant data in RL.
+This is that math that tells how close two vectors are; closer vectors in LLMs mean relevant data in RL.
 It comes with some task-specific language constructs such as "<=>" which you might not see elsewhere in PostgreSQL.

 See the queries in [embeddings_persistence_postgres.py](https://github.com/hoopdad/rag_in_python_postgresql/blob/main/embeddings_persistence_postgres.py)